PowerShell/Community-Blog/README.md

    these posts, making it easy for IT Pros to find and use the information contained.

 1. You can also comment on any of blog posts.
-This blog uses WordPress, so in order to add comments, you need to create and then then login to a WordPress account.
+This blog uses WordPress, so in order to add comments, you need to create and then login to a WordPress account.
 Once you logon successfully, WordPress allows you to add comments to the posts here.
 See the [Wiki pages](https://github.com/PowerShell/Community-Blog/wiki) for detailed instructions.
 We welcome comments - but keep them civil and constructive.